FNNDSC/pypx-listener/README.md

 An instance handler for `storescp` which reorganizes incoming DICOM files.
 Rust re-write of `px-repack` from [pypx](https://github.com/FNNDSC/pypx).

+## What It Does

+`pypx` is a collection of CLI commands and Python functions which handle PACS query and DICOM retrieval for the [ChRIS](https://chrisproject.org) system.
+The order of events for DICOM retrieval is:

+1. `pypx` requests for a DICOM series to be pushed from the PACS to us.
+2. `storescp` receives DICOM instances one by one.
+3. For each DICOM instance, "repack" it to a location on the filesystem where it'll be picked up by downstream `pypx` operations.
+4. `pypx` discovers "repacked" files and pushes them to the _ChRIS backend_.

+### Repacking

+During the process or repacking:

+1. DICOM files are moved to the "data dir" in a human-friendly tree based layout.
+   E.g. `data/1449c1d-anonymized-20090701/MR-Brain_w_o_Contrast-98edede8b2-20130308/00005-SAG_MPRAGE_220_FOV/0061-1.3.12.2.1107.5.2.19.45152.2013030808110087109885915.dcm`
+2. JSON files containing DICOM tag data are written to the "log dir".
+These JSON files are read by downstream `pypx` operations.

+### Successor to `px-repack`

+`rx-repack` versions 0.4.2 and earlier were drop-in replacements for `px-repack` and tested for feature parity.
+Starting in `rx-repack` version 1.0.0, features are being added to `rx-repack` which are not implemented in `px-repack`.

+The motivation to replace `px-repack` with `rx-repack` is performance.
+See the section about [performance](#blazingly-fast).

 ## Testing

 Get data: